Breastfeeding and ART Safety as Prevention of HIV-1 transmission through breastfeeding.

 And empathy, is something I do not lack, or I would not be mentioned in the UN, in the campaign:

 Modern breastfeeding or breastfeeding and hands living with HIV or AIDS

-Substantial progress has been made in preventing perinatal transmission of HIV-1prevent perinatal transmission of HIV in the developing world, but there is still some question as to the relative safety and efficacy of various antiretroviral regimens.
-Cuba, for example, was the the first country to eradicate vertical transmission - from mother to child.
+Substantial progress has been made towards preventing perinatal transmission of HIV-1prevent perinatal transmission of HIV in the developing world, but there is still some question as to the relative safety and efficacy of various antiretroviral regimens.
+Cuba, for example, was the first country to eradicate vertical transmission - from mother to child.
 In the Antepartum Component of a large randomized clinical trial from several countries, Promoting Maternal Child Survival in Any Place (PROMISE), we showed that maternal antiretroviral therapy (mART) during pregnancy and intrapartum can reduce perinatal transmission of HIV-1 to -0,5% in sub-Saharan Africa definitions.1

 Because the postpartum viral rebound was observed in 31% of women who started ART during pregnancy, who had initial viral suppression and 22% of women who had they suffered the prejudice.
 ART is detectable at the first prenatal visit.2-4 Thus, evaluating the safety and efficacy of alternative strategies, such as infant prophylaxis, to reduce postnatal infection remains important.5

 Prevention of HIV-1 transmission through breastfeeding for Infants Exposed to HIV

 Thus, based on previous clinical trial data, the following 2 strategies were shown to be safe and effective in preventing postnatal transmission of HIV-1:

 (1) supply of ART for the lactating woman, thus reducing the viral load of breast milk;